 If you have more colours and want to offer more colour choices, that’s great.
 The size of the three balls of clay together does seem to work well for young children and the size of their hands.

 For any adults doing these mindfulness art activities, you could use even more pieces of clay.

 I let each child choose their colours because it is a great sensory activity, but also because they are more likely to use it if they personally created it.

 Once the colors have been chosen, roll them together to make a ball.
 The more you roll and play with the clay the better it mixes.

 Encourage them to be mindful and consider what the clay feels like, smells like and looks like.
 Can they think of words to describe the clay?

 Encourage them to roll it across a table while taking a deep breath in and a deep breath out as they roll it back towards them.

-Roll and mix enough so that the colours are all together to form one ball, but make sure you can still see each colour.
+Roll and mix enough so that the colors are all together to form one ball, but make sure you can still see each color.

 Once the colours have been swirled together, roll into into a ball.
 Next, pinch the ball with your thumb and index finger.
 Once it is squished and leaves a print of your thumb and finger, it is ready to be baked.